-Whenever we get a call from an Indianapolis area homeowner to check their furnace, we always do everything possible to seek out a solution to repair and save their system.
+Whenever we get a call from an Indianapolis area homeowner to check their furnace, before we move to replace the furnace we always do everything possible to seek out a solution to repair and save their system.
 As we do during our Preventative Maintenance Program visits, we follow a thorough 19-point inspection of your heating system to see what issues you may be having and determine all viable solutions.

 But the sad truth is that not all furnaces can be saved.
 Sometimes, it’s just time to say goodbye to your old heating solution and say hello to a new, much more efficient option.

 Our friends at Carrier suggest checking three things before making a service call to Homesense.
 Having this information ahead of time might just help you prepare for whatever news your technicians shares.